 According to the College Board, sending scores early shows colleges that you are very interested.
 If you first take the SAT your junior year, should you go ahead and send that score to colleges you are interested in?

-Sometimes some colleges ask to see proof that an applicant genuinely wants to go to their school; this is called demonstrated interest.
+Sometimes, some colleges ask to prove that an applicant genuinely wants to go to their school; this we call demonstrated interest.
 But this is something that generally comes into play after you have turned in your complete application, usually as a way to move someone up on a waitlist.

 Sending SAT scores early does not give you an edge.
 It doesn't count as demonstrated interest because if you send SAT scores to a college but haven't applied there yet, the admissions committee will simply save them under your name in a general file until your application comes up.